axelvmbe/dbt-fundamentals/README.md

-### Create dbt-env (Windows)
+### Create Environment Windows

+If you don't have Python installed you can get Python 3.8 [HERE](https://python.org/downloads/release/python-380/).
+Choose the "Windows x86 executable installer".

+To be continued...
 ## Docker

 If you struggle to get Python and pip to work with dbt, Docker is the safest option.
-However, it comes at a price of being a bit slower and the commands are more verbose.
+However, it comes at a price of being a bit slower and the commands are a bit less user friendly.

+### Installation steps
+1. Install [Docker Desktop](https://docs.docker.com/desktop/#download-and-install), choose Windows or Mac.
-Install docker Desktop and `docker-compile`.
-Remember to keep Docker Desktop running in the background!
+2. Run Docker Desktop on your machine. **Remember to keep Docker Desktop running in the background!**.
+Otherwise you can't execute docker-commands.

 ### Commands